Chamant8149/cartesia_tts/README.md

 **Wrong accent**: The language code alone does not control accent.
 Select a voice whose name or description matches your desired accent.

 **SSML not working**: The message string must contain valid Cartesia SSML.
 Invalid or malformed tags are silently ignored by the Cartesia API.

+**Voice Cache Behaviour**: The integration does not fetch the voice list on HA restart.
+The cache starts empty and is populated only when you open the Configure dialog and reach the voice selection step.
+This may take several seconds.
+Since the cache is only cleared on a HA restart, any voices Cartesia has added since your last session will appear automatically the next time you open Configure.

 **HA logs show a synthesis error**: Enable debug logging for the integration and check the payload logged before the API call: